Probing the Hierarchy of Genuine Multipartite Entanglement with Generalized Latent Entropy: Generalized Latent Entropy

-As we have used the normalized $L_k$, the maximum possible value of $\tilde{L}_{gen}$ is 1.
-Note that, as $\tilde{L}_{gen}$ involves all possible $\ell^{(i)}_k$, the maximum GME will essentially ensure that all the balanced bipartite L-entropies saturate their upper bounds.
-This characteristics yield a specific class of states, absolutely maximally entangled states (AME), in quantum information theory which will be discussed in the next section.
+Since each $\tilde{L}_k\leq 1$, the generalized $L$-entropy is also bounded above by 1.
+Moreover, because $\tilde{L}_{\mathrm{gen}}$ incorporates all of the quantities $\ell_{k,i}^{(p)}$, attaining its maximal value requires that all balanced bipartite $L$-entropies simultaneously saturate their respective upper bounds.
+This naturally singles out a distinguished class of states, namely absolutely maximally entangled (AME) states, which we discuss in the next section. \end{enumerate}